JohnMorales/JohnMorales.github.io/source/_posts/2014-01-22-emberjs-the-id-property-must-be-defined-as-a-number-or-string-for-fixture.markdown

 categories: EmberJS
 ---

-I'm creating my first application using EmberJS and I recieved the follwoing error:
+I'm creating my first application using EmberJS and I recieved the following error:

 `the id property must be defined as a number or string for fixture`.

-When I was simply trying to save the model after the user clicks the action.
+This occurred when I was simply trying to save the model after the user clicks the action.
 I was a little confused by this error, because if you try to define an id property in the model EmberJS yells at you with this message:

 `You may not set 'id' as an attribute on your model.`